-MEMPHIS ADOPTION ATTORNEY
+TENNESSEE ADOPTION ATTORNEY

 Adopting a child is a monumental decision and one not to be taken lightly.
-The decision to adopt will have a profound effect on the life of the child and on the lives of you and your spouse.
-Although our adoption was an international adoption, there are many other types of adoptions.
+The decision to adopt will have a profound effect on the life of the child and the lives of you and your spouse.
+Although our adoption was an international adoption, there are many other types of adoption.

 What Types Of Adoptions Are Available In Tennessee?

 The most common type of adoption is a step-parent adoption where a child is adopted by the spouse of the natural parent.
 This type of adoption is often completed with the other parent's consent and is by far the least complicated and the most inexpensive type of adoption.
 I have handled a number of step-parent adoption cases and can answer any questions you might have regarding the process of this type of adoption.

 Private Agency Adoption

 The next most common type of adoption is a private agency adoption.
 Usually, a birth mother contacts an agency, and the agency pairs the birth mother with the prospective adoptive parents.
 In most private agency adoptions, the birth mother will have a say in who will adopt the child.
 In most cases, the adoption is an open adoption where the birth mother can follow the child's growth and development and might even spend time with the child and the adoptive family.